cwendorf/profile/README.md

 - **Social and Cultural Psychology:** Justice, fairness, and morality; social and political values; cultural and evolutionary psychology
 - **Scholarship of Teaching and Learning:** Social psychology of education; student evaluations of teaching; faculty development

-### Available Materials
+### Materials on This Site

 I believe in clear and open practices in higher education.
-My summary teaching materials, links to my research publications and student independent projects, and portals to my open source statistics resources are all available on this website.
+My summary teaching materials, links to my research publications and student independent projects, and portals to my open source statistics resources are all available here.

 - **[Teaching Materials:](teaching/README.md)** My teaching philosophy; learning outcomes for all of my courses; my grading system with examples
 - **[Statistics Resources:](resources/README.md)** Sourcebook of statistical methods; various statistics packages for R; Excel spreadsheets for basic statistical methods